krobbi/picomine/README.md

 Currently, the player can move around a pseudo-infinite, procedurally-generated world with the `W`, `A`, `S`, and `D` keys and slow down by holding the left shift key.
-Tiles can be selected with the `1`, `2`, `3`, and `4` keys and placed with the right mouse button.
-Tiles can be broken by holding the left mouse button.
+Tiles can be selected with the `1`, `2`, `3`, and `4` keys or picked with the middle mouse button.
+Tiles can be placed with the right mouse button and broken by holding the left mouse button.

 The game loads textures relative to the working directory it was started from in the `res/` folder.
 Starting the game from outside of the repository root